Omega-3s Might Ease Sore Muscles After Workouts

 That structural damage makes muscle cell membranes leaky.
 Proteins like creatine kinase (CK) and myoglobin spill into your bloodstream, which is why they’re often used as lab markers of muscle damage.

-The first mechanical injury then triggers a second wave of inflammation.
+The first mechanical injury then starts a second wave of inflammation.
 Signals like NF-κB and MAPK switch on, driving out prostaglandins, leukotrienes, interleukin-6 (IL-6), tumor necrosis factor (TNF) and other cytokines that recruit immune cells and create reactive oxygen species.

 Do Omega-3s Really Reduce Soreness (DOMS)?

 They argue that future trials should track soreness from 24 through 96 hours.
-It also helps to measure how long it takes for pain to return to baseline, not just how it feels at one time point.
+It also helps to measure how long it takes for pain to return to baseline, not just how it feels at one random time point.

 Another trial in resistance-trained lifters tested different doses.
 Only the highest dose—6 grams of fish oil per day for seven weeks—lowered soreness at 2, 48 and 72 hours after 80 eccentric squats.